Share this link via

 Countryside - Refers to the rural areas, with its own unique culture and traditions.

 冠 means "crown, cap, diadem."
-Details are below.

-To wear - To wear a crown or other head covering.
+To Wear - To wear a crown or other head covering.

-To become an adult - To reach the age of adulthood, traditionally marked by a ceremony in which a crown is placed on the head.
+To Become An Adult - To reach the age of adulthood, traditionally marked by a ceremony in which a crown is placed on the head.

-The best - The highest or most superior.
+The Best - The highest or most superior.

 野 means "field, plain, wilderness."
-Details are below.

 Wild - Refers to the natural state of the environment, untamed and free.